 Clothing as Part of the Built Environment

 Garments are rarely considered alongside architecture or infrastructure, yet they protect the body, mediate climate, and communicate identity every day.
-This talk explores clothing as an overlooked design system within the built environment and examines how durability and natural materials can reshape how we think about everyday objects.
+This talk explores clothing as an overlooked design system within the built environment and examines how durability and natural materials can remind us of our relationship with everyday objects.

 The Longevity Strategy: Sustainability Beyond Recycling

 Most sustainable fashion conversations focus on materials or recycling technologies.
 But one of the most powerful strategies is far simpler: designing clothing people actually keep.
-This talk explores longevity as a design principle and the cultural shift required to move beyond disposable wardrobes.
+This talk explores longevity as a design principle, how it is at odds with the high-volume production-and-consumption economic model that defines the fashion industry, and the cultural shift required to move beyond disposable wardrobes.

 The Psychology of Clothing Consumption

 Why do garments leave our wardrobes long before they wear out?
-This talk explores the emotional and cultural forces shaping clothing consumption—from identity signaling to trend cycles—and how understanding these dynamics can lead to more sustainable clothing systems.
+This talk explores the emotional and cultural forces shaping clothing consumption, from identity signaling to trend cycles, and how understanding these dynamics can lead to more sustainable behaviors.

 Dressing the Human Animal

 A broader cultural exploration of clothing as one of humanity’s oldest technologies.
-This talk examines the relationship between identity, protection, and material culture, asking how clothing might evolve in a future defined by ecological limits.
+This talk examines the relationship between identity, protection, and material culture, asking how clothing might go back-to-the-future where ecological limits shape economies.

 PREVIOUS TALKS / EXHIBITS